chen3feng/blade-build/README.md

 [![asciicast](https://asciinema.org/a/o9uQ2uia4OVqghXUid7XSNjv1.svg)](https://asciinema.org/a/o9uQ2uia4OVqghXUid7XSNjv1)

+## News

+* Version 2.0 is released!
+It includes the following notable changes:

+  * minimal python version 2.7, support python 3
+  * Support Java, scala building
+  * Full support to Python
+  * Support custom extensions
+  * Only use [ninja](doc/en/config.md#global_config) as backend build system, increases speed dramatically.

+Please follow the [Upgrade Notes](doc/en/upgrade-to-v2.md) to upgrade.

 ## Brief

 Blade is designed to be a modern build system.
 It is powerful and easy to use.
-It supports building multiple languages, such as c/c++, java, python, scala, protobuf and swig etc. It analyzes the target dependency automatically and integrates compiling, linking, testing(includes incremental testing and parallel testing) and static code inspectiontogether.
+It supports building multiple languages, such as c/c++, java, python, scala, protobuf, etc. It analyzes the target dependency automatically and integrates compiling, linking, testing(includes incremental testing and parallel testing) and static code inspectiontogether.
 It aims to improve the clarity and simplicity of the building rules for a project.